Vitamin & Minerals Home Test Kit

 A corrected calcium result aims to compensate for the serum albumin level and indicates the true calcium level.

-Ferritin is a protein that contains iron and is a good indicator of the total amount of iron stored in the body.
+Ferritin is a blood protein that is high in iron, making it a very good indicator of the overall amount of iron stored in the body.

 Iron is crucial for the production of healthy red blood cells, and deficiencies may eventually lead to iron deficiency anaemia.